Asylum seekers waiting for a UKBA decision

 To be considered to pay the home rate of tuition fee and be eligible for Student Finance England funding for the duration of your course, you must be ordinarily resident in the UK on the first day of the first academic year of your course and have been granted refugee status or humanitarian protection by this date.
 For courses that start in September the first day of the first academic year is defined as 1 September, for postgraduate courses that start in January it is 1 January.

 In some circumstances spouses and children of someone granted refugee status or humanitarian protection can also qualify for home fees too.

 If you are awarded either status after the relevant date, partway through a year of your course, you may be eligible to receive some Student Finance England funding for your course and may become eligible to pay the home rate of tuition fee from the start of the next academic year.

-You can find more about the qualifying eligibility rules for home fees by visiting the UKCISA website.
-UKCISA also provide information about the eligibility rules for Student Finance England funding.
+You can find out about the qualifying eligibility rules for home fees by visiting the UKCISA website.
+UKCISA also provide information about the eligibility rules for Government Student Support.

 If the Home Office award you Discretionary Leave or another status please read our Discretionary Leave and unconfirmed immigration status page and contact Student Advice if you would like to discuss your options.

-If you have previous study on a higher education course anywhere in the world or hold an equivalent qualification, you should also read our previous studies page, as any previous studies can eliminate and/or reduce any student funding entitlement.
+If you have previously studied on a higher education course anywhere in the world or hold an equivalent qualification, you should also read our previous studies page, as any previous studies can eliminate and/or reduce any student funding entitlement for a new course.